KaiTPC/Portfolio-KaiTPC/README.md

 ## PHP Database Web Design

-Coursework Assignment Content Please use Bootstrap and front-end related knowledge to design the front-end page of personal portfolio website (one-page is also acceptable), and have RWD responsive web page effect.
+Using Bootstrap and front-end tools & tatics to layout the front-end page of personal portfolio website (one-page is also acceptable), and have RWD responsive web page effect.
 After completion, it needs to be uploaded to the student's Github account and the Github Page function should be enabled and the link URL should be submitted.

 ### Deadline for payment Before the end of the course (before 2023-08-17)

--Scoring Instructions (total 100 points) Item Content Score

--Can use at least one CSS framework to create web page layout ;10 points
+-Use at least one CSS framework to create web page layout

 -Can apply the functions provided by at least two CSS frameworks to increase the dynamic effect of web pages.